jaeger-2601/GeoAlarm/README.md

 # Geo Alarm

 Geo Alarm is a location based reminder app.
-Geo Alarm allows users to set alarm/reminders all over the map and keeps track of them using the *Geofencing API*
+Geo Alarm allows users to set alarm/reminders all over the map and keeps track of them using the *Geofencing API*.
 Users can use Geo Alarm to create *geofences*, and create alarms to ring on entry , or on exit from a location.